ui3TD/IM-FastForward/README.md

 Feel free to change names of all of the files/folders and classes/methods for your mod.

 If you have issues referencing .NET Framework 4.6, open the commandline (cmd), navigate to the folder in commandline, and run net46_setup.sh to download .NET 4.6 directly to your solution.

+Check out [this tutorial](https://outward.fandom.com/wiki/Mod_development_guide/Harmony) for more info, but ignore the part about the Awake() method.
+IM-HarmonyIntegration does it for you automatically.